Symplectic model reduction methods for the Vlasov equation: Numerical experiment

 \subsubsection{Long-time energy behavior}

 As the particle equations \eqref{eq: Hamiltonian ODEs for the particles} are Hamiltonian, the total energy \eqref{eq: Hamiltonian for the particles} of the particles should be preserved.
 In our numerical experiment the Hamiltonian for the reference solution \eqref{eq: Exact solution of the particle equations} with $\beta=6.0$ was $H_\text{ref}\approx 1.803\cdot 10^6$.
-The relative error of the total energy of the particles for each of the algorithms is depicted in Figure~\ref{fig: Energy}.
+The relative error of the total energy of the particles for each of the algorithms is depicted in Figure~\ref{fig: EnergyPOD} and Figure~\ref{fig: EnergyPSD}.
 One can clearly see that while the POD simulations initially retain the total energy relatively well, there is an evident linear growth trend for both the explicit and implicit midpoint methods, and the energy eventually blows up over a long integration time.
 On the other hand, the energy behavior for the PSD simulations is more stable.
 The non-symplectic explicit midpoint method applied to the cotangent lift algorithm also shows the same linear growth trend, but does not blow up.
-Furthermore, the implicit midpoint method, which is symplectic in this case, preserves the total energy almost exactly throughout the whole simulation time.
+Furthermore, the implicit midpoint method, which is symplectic in this case, demonstrates near-preservation of the total energy, with only a minor linear growth throughout the whole simulation time.
 This demonstrates another important advantage of symplectic model reduction: since the reduced equations \eqref{eq: Reduced Hamiltonian system} are also Hamiltonian, one can employ symplectic time integrators to obtain a numerical solution that nearly conserves energy.